Laura Clair Therapist

 pattern also shows up outside of therapy.

-The goal is to discover how the client uses their energy and binds it in contact.
+Another goal for the client is to become aware how he/she uses their energy in contact.

 According to Fritz Perls, awareness itself is already healing.